revaerica/FP-PemrogramanWebsite-BE-2025/.github/PULL_REQUEST_TEMPLATE.md

+## Description

+Jelaskan fitur yang dikerjakan secara singkat.

+## Assignee

+- Nama - NRP

-## Types of changes
+## Type of Change

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug Fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New Feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to change)
+- [ ] Breaking Change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] I have read the **CONTRIBUTING** document.
-- [ ] My code follows the code style of this project.
-- [ ] My change requires a change to the documentation.
-- [ ] I have updated the documentation accordingly.
+- [ ] Documentation Update